RobertZetterlund/intro-to-ai/assignment8/report.md

 We find it difficult to come up with almost any requirement that is needed for transforming a general search problem into a MDP.
 For example it does not matter if:

 - **The graph is undirected or directed** - Arcs are described as actions.
-Making a graph directed only means removing the actions which corresponds to arcs previously possible to use.
+Making a graph directed only means removing the actions which correspond to arcs previously possible to use.
 - **There is a single or several different goal nodes** - The goal node(s) is described as absorbing states.
 Adding more goal nodes corresponds to adding more absorbing states.
 E.g value iteration will still find an optimal policy to get to the closest goal node.

 However, one requirement we believe is needed is that the **`number of states should be finite`**.
-The reason behind this requirement is that we do not think it is possibly to calculate an optimal policy for a MDP with inifinite state space.
-E.g value iteration perform calculations on all states every iteration, and this will not be possible on a MDP with infinite state space.
+The reason behind this requirement is that we do not think it is possible to calculate an optimal policy for an MDP with infinite state space.
+E.g value iteration performs calculations on all states every iteration, and this will not be possible on an MDP with infinite state space.

 <!--- To show an example of how a generic search problem can be described as a MDP we will use the problem from Q4.